seyikayode/movieapi/README.md

 5. pip install -r requirements.txt
 6. now you can run the server, python manage.py runserver

-You can fork the repo and
+You can fork the repo and pull from the development branch.
+Before committing, create a new branch with contribution title.
+Once you are done with the changes, create a pull request to development.